-As of December 31, 2019 and 2020, the Group has a 1.85% investment in Zhengzhou Lianhe Real Estate Co., Ltd. The Group does not exercise significant influence over Zhengzhou Lianhe Real Estate Co., Ltd. and therefore, the Group accounts for the investment as nonmarketable equity security.
+As of December 31, 2020 and 2021, the Group had a 1.85% investment in Zhengzhou Lianhe Real Estate Co., Ltd. The Group does not exercise significant influence over Zhengzhou Lianhe Real Estate Co., Ltd. and therefore, the Group accounts for the investment as a nonmarketable equity security.
 Investment income is recognized by the Group when the investee declares a dividend and the Group believes it is collectible.
 The Company adopted ASU 2016-01 and elected to record equity investments without readily determinable fair values at cost minus impairment, if any, plus or minus changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the Company.
-There were no material adjustments for observable price change or impairment related to these investments for the year ended December 31, 2020.
+There were no material adjustments for observable price change or impairment related to these investments in 2021.

 On January 11, 2016, the Group together with two other entities established a joint venture called Shenzhen Zhong An Financial Lease Co., Ltd., or Shenzhen Zhong An, in which the Group holds a 25% equity interest.
 The purpose of the joint venture is to undertake financial lease businesses.
-For the year ended December 31, 2020, no dividend was received (2019: US\$183,427).
+In 2021, no dividend was received (2020: nil).

-On November 3, 2016, the Company together with two third parties established Zhengzhou Xinci Health Service Co., Ltd., or Zhengzhou Xinci, to provide health services in Zhengzhou, in which the Company holds a 60% equity interest and injected capital amounted US\$1,290,135 in 2017.
+On November 3, 2016, the Company together with two third parties established Zhengzhou Xinci Health Service Co., Ltd., or Zhengzhou Xinci, to provide health services in Zhengzhou, in which the Company holds a 60% equity interest and injected capital in the amount of US\$1,290,135 in 2017.
 Based on the articles of association, the Company cannot exercise control over relevant activities of the investee, but it has the ability to exercise significant influence over Zhengzhou Xinci's operation and financial decisions and accounted for it as an equity method investment.